The Purpose of the Wilderness Tabernacle: The Relational Component

 — Isaiah 55:6-7

 And this is what the Shulamite woman does.
 She eventually decides that she wants to open the door for her beloved but by then he is gone.
-She suffers being struck and wounded to get to him but continues in desperation to find him.
+She suffers from being struck and wounded to get to him but continues in desperation to find him.
 Since we have rejected Him for so long and not wanted to be bothered, is this the course the church will have to take?

-This element of the structure we are studying reminds us that God's call is not an invitation to religious duty but a call to love the perfect Lover of Souls with a genuine faithfulness and passion and this is where Eve misses her call.
+This element of the structure we are studying reminds us that God's call is not an invitation to religious duty but a call to love the perfect Lover of Souls with genuine faithfulness and passion and this is where Eve misses her call.